diCenzo-Lab/012_2023_Hyphomicrobiales_taxonomy/3_Pipeline/README.md

 - `-g` the full path to the directory containing the genome(s) to be classified.
 Genomes must be provided as whole genome nucleotide fasta files.
 - `-x` the extension (e.g., fna, fasta) of the file containing the genome sequence.
 - `-d` the full path to the data folder provided within this repository.
+- `-t` the number of threads to use for all steps except for IQTREE.
-- `-t` the maximum number of threads to use.
-We recommend not exceeding 8.
+- `-i` the number of threads to use for IQTREE.
+We recommend a a maximum of 8 based on IQTREE multithreading efficiency measured on our computer.

 Prior to running the pipeline, ensure that the pipeline script `hyphomicrobiales_family_assignment.sh` and all the scripts in the folder `scripts` are on your path.